 There are several standard techniques that can be used to provide a benchmark valuation for your business:

-- price/earnings - based on multiplying your business' profits by a particular ratio (the price/earnings ratio);
+- price/earnings - based on multiplying your profits by an appropriate ratio (the price/earnings ratio)

 Using two or more different valuation methods can help you come up with a range of valuations for your business.

 These valuations, and the amount a purchaser is in fact likely to be prepared to pay, may be substantially lower than the value you place on your business.

 Factors influencing value

 The value of your particular business is likely to be affected by several factors:

 - Growth prospects - the better your growth prospects, the more your business is worth.